codership/documentation/galeracluster/source/kb/resolve-commit-failure.rst

 .. rst-class:: article-stats

-   Length: 326 words; Updated: November 12, 2019; Category: Schema & SQL; Type: Troubleshooting
+   Length: 326 words; Published: April 1, 2014; Updated: November 12, 2019; Category: Schema & SQL; Type: Troubleshooting

 When you have :ref:`wsrep_debug <wsrep_debug>` turned ``ON``, you may occasionally see a message noting that a commit has failed due to reason ``3``.
 This problem can be resolved with a change in topology or with an upgrade.